 NASA took Mars exploration one step further in 1996, launching the microwave oven-sized Mars Pathfinder rover.
 Designed to last seven days, the mission endured 12 times longer -- demonstrating a cost-effective way to send a scientific mission to the red planet.
 Pathfinder used solar panels for electric power and relied on three RHUs to keep its scientific instruments warm.

-In 2003, NASA launched twin rovers Spirit and Opportunity, designed to search Mars for evidence of water, climate changes and other clues that the planet may have once supported life.
+In 2003, NASA separately launched twin rovers Spirit and Opportunity, designed to search Mars for evidence of water, climate changes and other clues that the planet may have once supported life.
 Both rovers used solar panels for power and RHUs to support on-board scientific instruments.
 Spirit explored the red planet for six years -- finding strong evidence that at one time Mars was much wetter than it is now -- before it got stuck in sand and went no further.
 Opportunity has lived on, studying rock layers and returning stunning photographs of the Martian landscape.

 The most recent nuclear-powered space mission to launch was 2011’s Curiosity, which tweets from space.
 For both heat and power, Curiosity relies on a single multi-mission radioisotope thermoelectric generator that was constructed, assembled and tested by the Energy Department and the Idaho, Oak Ridge, Los Alamos and Sandia National Laboratories.
-This SUV-sized rover contains numerous scientific instruments and was sent to Mars to study rock layers and climate, determine if life ever existed there, and to pave the way for future human exploration.
+This SUV-sized rover contains numerous scientific instruments and was sent to Mars to study rock layers and climate, determine if favorable conditions for life ever existed there, and to pave the way for future human exploration.
 Curiosity is far more powerful than its red planet predecessors and is expected to last for at least two years -- presumably drilling and analyzing rock samples across an unprecedented range.